Slain Afghan journalists remembered on World Press Freedom Day - Journal du Cameroun

 1TV editor-in-chief Abdullah Khenjani said Thursday was a “mourning day” for the broadcaster, which lost a reporter and cameraman in Monday’s blast.

-“This day reminds us how tough the past year was,” Khenjani told AFP, adding his colleagues were heartbroken, “especially when we see the empty chairs… in our newsroom”.
+He told AFP his colleagues were heartbroken, “especially when we see the empty chairs… in our newsroom”.

 “Afghan journalists who work in an increasingly hostile environment deserve more support and protection,” said Lotfullah Najafizada, director of Tolo News.